Bangalore South Lok Sabha constituency

-Bangalore South Lok Sabha constituency is one of the 28 Lok Sabha (Parliamentary) constituencies in Karnataka state in southern India.
+Bangalore South Lok Sabha constituency is one of the 28 Lok Sabha (Parliamentary) constituencies in Karnataka state, in Southern India.

-Currently the seat is held by Tejasvi Surya of Bharatiya Janata Party who won against B. K. Hariprasad of Indian National Congress by a margin of 3,31,192 votes in the 2019 Indian general election.
+Currently the seat is held by Tejasvi Surya of Bharatiya Janata Party who won against Sowmya Reddy of Indian National Congress by a margin of 277083 votes in the 2024 Indian general election.

 Assembly segments

 At present, Bangalore South Lok Sabha constituency comprises the following 8 Legislative Assembly segments:

 Members of Parliament

 History of the constituency

 Post independence Bangalore south constituency used to come under Mysore state.
 Mysore state was a state within the Union of India from 1947 until 1956.
 T. Madiah Gowda, freedom fighter, a lawyer by profession won in 1st lok sabha election from Bangalore south constituency.